Martin Lambert, Otium Planning Group/ President - Parks and Leisure Australia, Gary Rauber, Sports Australia, Kylie Galway, NPSR (AUS)

-Gary is a Senior Research Consultant for the Australian Sports Commission.
+Gary is a Senior Research Consultant for Sports Australia.
 He is part of a team that manages AusPlay, the largest and most comprehensive sport and physical activity participation survey ever conducted in Australia.
 He helps sport and government to understand the participation landscape and make data-driven decisions.

 A New Way for the Participation Survey